SwissDataScienceCenter/renku/docs/docs/10-users/80-use-cases/20-teaching/index.md

 # Onboarding course participants in Renku

-In order to manage rights of the course participants into Renku projects associated to your course, they need to be registered in Renku.
-Therefore, ask them to create an account in Renku, as described in [How to create your Renku account](https://docs.renkulab.io/en/latest/docs/users/getting-started/tutorial-start),  in advance before starting the course.
+In order to give course participants access to the Renku projects associated with your course, they need to be registered in Renku.
+Therefore, ask them to create an account in Renku, as described in [How to create your Renku account](https://docs.renkulab.io/en/latest/docs/users/getting-started/tutorial-start), in advance of starting the course.

 # Compute resources for your course